DeclanDK/Majority-Model-DeclanDK/README.md

+To Do:
 Run Majority Model, w/ some initial colouring and graph, returns # of black ndoes/how long it took at some point of convergence (static or blinking). - Done

-New graph at each iteration. - Donwe
+New graph at each iteration. - Done

-Implement adversary at the beginning.
+Implement adversary at the beginning. - Done

+Display graphs with data.

+Notes:

 Adversary has a set of tools and an objective.
 Each has a real world similarity.